Timelock¶

 - The registry's owner is the Timelock.

-set_scheme(id, addr)proposals in the Timelock. - After the 14-day delay, the BDFL (or anyone) calls
+set_scheme(id, addr)proposals in the Timelock. - After the 14-day delay, the foundation operator (or any caller) invokes

 timelock.execute(id), which callsregistry.set_scheme(id, addr)with the Timelock ascaller(). - The registry's